To the editor of THE EAGLE:

 I am grateful for the excellent education my children are receiving and for the one my husband and I received there decades ago.
 The faculty and staff are caring and dedicated professionals, the curriculum is strong, the school culture is both diverse and fiercely united.
 Our sports teams are wildly successful, and our students are growing into thoughtful, insightful, and inquisitive members of the community.
 I could not be more proud to be a Mount Greylock Mountie.

 What makes this all the more amazing is that all of this growth has taken place in a building that is fundamentally unsafe, unsound, and unacceptable for our students.
 The theater has been condemned, forcing our productions to take place off-site.
-There is mold in the airways and condensation on the floors that has caused school closures.
-There is no fire suppression system and inadequate security leaving our children vulnerable to countless health and safety risks.

 I encourage all voters in Lanesborough to attend the town meeting and to vote in favor of funding the feasibility study for Mount Greylock Regional High School.
 The feasibility study is the first necessary step in fixing these and other problems, and providing the quality building and education that our students deserve, both for this generation and those to come.